-Driving Directions From Pateros, on Highway 97, turn north on first road east of the Methow River, take first left and proceed on Bill Shaw Rd about 1.5 miles from highway 97 to south boundary of Unit.
+Driving Directions From Pateros, on Highway 97, turn north on the first road east of the Methow River, take the first left and proceed on Bill Shaw Rd traveling about 1.5 miles from Highway 97 to the south boundary of the unit.

 Other Information Late winter/early spring activities in deer winter ranges are discouraged due to their impact on wintering deer.